Uberi/University-Notes/PHIL145/PHIL145.md

 **Causation** is when one thing causes another thing.
 Where correlation can be used to make predictions in some circumstances, causation allows predictions to be made in a much larger set of circumstances, and even predict what will happen when we modify other variables.

 For example, knowing there is a correlation between smoking and lung cancer is good for predicting whether someone will have lung cancer or a smoking habit, but not for preventing lung cancer.
 Knowing that smoking causes lung cancer allows us to prevent lung cancer by predicting that stopping smoking helps reduce the incidences of lung cancer.

+In other words, knowing smoking is correlated to lung cancer doesn't tell us that changing smoking will change lung cancer.

 ### Null Hyposthesis